 |Alpha value to be considered transparent||Specifies the alpha value (transparency from 0 to 255, where 0 is transparent) at which the texture is considered transparent.
 Increase the value if you do not want to capture near-transparent dust, etc. Usually 0 is fine.|

-The default settings for automatic mesh generation are shown in the figure below.
+The default setting values for the automatic mesh generator are shown in the figure below.

-What to do if automatic mesh generation does not work
+What to do if the automatic mesh generator does not work

-If the automatic mesh generation does not result in a clean division, such as missing meshes, there may be unnecessary semi-transparent areas left in the PSD.
+If the automatic mesh generator does not result in a well-formed division, such as if there are missing meshes, there may be unnecessary translucent areas left in the PSD.

-(e.g., trash left over from the creation of the illustration)
+(e.g., dust left over from the creation of the illustration)

-The figure below shows the unnecessary semi-transparent areas left in the PSD for easy viewing.
+The figure below shows the unnecessary translucent areas left in the PSD for easy viewing.

-In such cases, gradually increase the “alpha value considered as transparent” from 0 and adjust the mesh division little by little.
+In such cases, gradually increase the “alpha value to be considered transparent” from 0 and adjust the mesh division a little at a time.

 In this example, the “alpha value to be considered transparent” is set to 10.

-Of the opacity 0...255, up to the portion of opacity 10 will be considered transparent.
+Of the opacity from 0 to 255, the area where the opacity is up to 10 will be considered transparent.

-In this way, unwanted trash areas can be excluded from the calculation, resulting in a clean mesh shape.
+In this way, unwanted dust areas can be excluded from the calculation, resulting in a well-formed mesh shape.

 What to do when the texture display disappears after automatic mesh generation

-Automatic mesh generation may cause the texture display to disappear when there are meshes that are not closed.
+The automatic mesh generator may cause the texture display to disappear when there are meshes that are not closed.